All posts

 Can I open a US bank account without an SSN?

 Yes.
-Mercury and Wise Business both accept applications from non-US persons without an SSN or ITIN.
-An EIN (the LLC's tax identification number) and a passport are sufficient for identification purposes.
-Some traditional banks and certain fintech platforms do require an SSN or ITIN, which is why these two platforms are the primary options for non-residents.
+Both Mercury and Wise accept applications without an SSN or ITIN.
+You need an EIN and a passport.
+Some traditional banks and other fintech platforms do require an SSN or ITIN, which is why Mercury and Wise are the go-to options for non-residents.

-The fastest path (using a formation service with expedited EIN) takes 1-2 weeks.
-The standard path (formation + fax EIN application) takes 4-8 weeks, with the EIN being the bottleneck.
-The banking application itself is generally resolved within 1-5 business days once submitted with complete documentation.
+Fast path (formation service with expedited EIN): 1-2 weeks.
+Standard path (formation + fax EIN application): 4-8 weeks.
+The banking application itself takes 1-5 business days once you submit complete documentation.
+The EIN is always the bottleneck.

-A rejection is not permanent.
-Mercury allows reapplication, and founders who are initially rejected often succeed on a second attempt after addressing the specific weakness: adding a virtual mailbox address, providing proof of business activity, or improving the business description.
-In the meantime, Wise Business provides immediate banking capability for the LLC.
+It's not permanent.
+Mercury allows reapplication, and many founders who get rejected succeed on a second try after adding a virtual mailbox address, providing proof of business activity, or writing a better business description.
+In the meantime, Wise gives you immediate banking capability.

 Is Wise Business a real US bank account?

 No. Wise is an Electronic Money Institution, not a bank.
-It provides US account details (ACH routing number and account number) through a partner bank, allowing it to receive domestic ACH transfers.
-But Wise accounts are not FDIC-insured, cannot always receive Fedwire transfers, and may not satisfy "US bank account" requirements for certain government agencies, lenders, or specialized platforms.
-For a full analysis, see Can You Use Wise Business as a US Bank Account?
+It provides US account details (ACH routing and account number) through a partner bank, which lets you receive domestic ACH transfers.
+But Wise accounts aren't FDIC-insured, can't always receive Fedwire transfers, and may not satisfy "US bank account" requirements for government agencies or specialized platforms.
+See Can You Use Wise Business as a US Bank Account? for the full breakdown.

-A US address is not strictly required by Mercury or Wise for account opening — a foreign address can be used.
-However, having a US business address (through a virtual mailbox service) substantially improves approval odds at Mercury in the current environment.
-The address does not need to be a physical office; a commercial virtual mailbox that receives mail at a real street address is sufficient.
+Not strictly.
+Mercury and Wise both accept foreign addresses.
+But a US business address through a virtual mailbox meaningfully improves your approval odds at Mercury right now.
+It doesn't need to be a physical office; a commercial mailbox with a real street address works.

 References